aAXEe/server-alpha-docker/readme.md

 This repository bundles all docker containers and application code for the server alpha.openseamap.org.

+Have a look at the `docker-compose.yml` for the available containers and their relation to each other.

 # Setup

 After cloning this repository you have to setup the submodules: